Meet Our Board Members

 Public Relations & Community Outreach Director

-Roberto is the former chair of the Education Committee for the Colorado Hispanic Bar Association (CHBA), the current chair of the Pro Bono and volunteering Committee for the CHBA, the chair of the Spanish Speaking Lawyers Committee for the Colorado Bar Association, past member of the Court Interpreter Oversight Committee of the Colorado Supreme Court, current member of the Center for Legal Inclusiveness’ Pledge to Diversity Committee, and a current member of Federal Judge Argüello’s Dream Team.
+Roberto is the former chair of the Education Committee for the Colorado Hispanic Bar Association (CHBA), the former chair of the Pro Bono and volunteering Committee for the CHBA, the former chair of the Spanish Speaking Lawyers Committee for the Colorado Bar Association, and member of the Court Interpreter Oversight Committee of the Colorado Supreme Court.

 Melissa Cizmorris obtained her law degree from Brooklyn Law School and her undergraduate degrees from the University of Texas.
 She is an associate with Akerman LLP's Denver office where she focuses on consumer finance litigation.
 She has extensive experience nationwide at both the trial and appellate levels, with a focus on appellate litigation in the Ninth and Tenth Circuit Courts of Appeal.
 She is admitted to practice in Colorado, New York, and New Jersey.